MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/1-OData/README.md

 TripPin.Feed("https://services.odata.org/v4/TripPinService/")
 ```

 Select the **Start** button to launch the M Query utility.

-The <project>.query.pq file is used to test out your extension without having to deploy it to your Power BI Desktop's bin folder.
-Selecting the **Start** button (or press **F5**) automatically compiles your extension and launches the M Query utility.
+The \<project>.query.pq file is used to test out your extension without having to deploy it to your Power BI Desktop's bin folder.
+Selecting the **Start** button (or pressing **F5**) automatically compiles your extension and launches the M Query utility.

 Running your query for the first time results in a credential error.
 In Power Query, the hosting application would convert this error into a credential prompt.
 In Visual Studio, you'll receive a similar prompt that calls out which data source is missing credentials and its data source path.
-Select the shortest of the data source paths (https://services.odata.org/)&mdash;this will apply your credential to all URLs under this path.
+Select the shortest of the data source paths (`https://services.odata.org/`)&mdash;this will apply your credential to all URLs under this path.

 Select the **Anonymous** credential type, and then select **Set Credential**.

 ![Credential prompt.](../../../images/credentialPrompt.png)